kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 JSON Web Key Set (JWKS) at `/openid/v1/jwks`.
 The OpenID Provider Configuration is sometimes referred to as the _discovery document_.

-When enabled, the cluster is also configured with a default RBAC ClusterRole called `system:service-account-issuer-discovery`.
+Clusters include a default RBAC ClusterRole called `system:service-account-issuer-discovery`.
 No role bindings are provided by default.
 Administrators may, for example, choose whether to bind the role to `system:authenticated` or `system:unauthenticated` depending on their security requirements and which external systems they intend to federate with.